 Share the road – cycle safe

-One in three cycling collisions involve the cyclist illegally biking on the sidewalk.
-If you are not confident sharing the road find a quieter route, take an urban cycling course, or review Ontario’s Guide to Safe Cycling.
+One in three cycling collisions involves a person illegally biking on the sidewalk.
+If you’re not confident sharing the road, try a quieter route, take an urban cycling course, or review Ontario’s Guide to Safe Cycling.

 Check your ABCs before you ride

 Air pressure should match the number listed on your tires

 Brakes should create a skid when you roll your bike forward and squeeze them